 angle of incidence = angle of reflection

 Further change in the propagation velocity of the wave can be found at the edge of an obstacle, such as a slit.
 The obstacle does not cast sharp shadows.
-The Huygens’ principle can explain the phenomenon of diffraction.
+Huygens’ principle can explain the phenomenon of diffraction, as shown below.

 The energy of the wave-particle diffracted through the opening slit of the wall is distributed in individual directions after diffraction so that the energy parts decrease with increasing diffraction angle.
 The diffraction angle is the angle between the original wave direction and the new wave directions.

-The electromagnetic wave is caused by the oscillation of electric and magnetic fields coupled together.
+The electromagnetic wave is caused by the oscillation of the coupled electric and magnetic fields.
 They are dependent on the frequency.

 Electromagnetic waves can propagate both in free space and in a vacuum.
 They do not need a carrier medium.
-In the vacuum, these waves propagate with the speed of light.
-The speed of light in a vacuum is according to current measurements c = (299,792.5 +/- 0.9) km/s.
+In a vacuum, these waves propagate at the speed of light.
+The speed of light in a vacuum is, according to current measurements, c = (299,792.5 ± 0.9) km/s.

-The white light of an arc lamp or light bulb provides invisible radiation that can be found in the visible spectrum next to the red.
-It is referred to as infrared radiation and results in the infrared light.
+The white light of an arc lamp or light bulb provides invisible radiation that can be found in the visible spectrum next to red.
+It is referred to as ‘infrared radiation’ and results in infrared light.

 The ultraviolet color range lies outside the violet range of the visible color spectrum.
-The irritation and tanning of the skin under the sun are due to the ultraviolet light component.
-Mercury vapor lamps that are used as artificial tanning lamps also send out ultraviolet light.
+Irritation and tanning of the skin by the sun are due to the ultraviolet light component.
+Mercury vapor lamps that are used as artificial tanning lamps also emit ultraviolet light.